comptoolsres/comptoolsres.github.io/index.md

 ### Makeup and Late policy

 Please notify the instructor of circumstances that lead to late work or missed classes.
-I will generally work with you and accept late work.
-Without prior notification, late work will be penalized one point per day after the due date.
+I will generally work with you and accept late work. **Without prior notification, late work will be penalized one point per day after the due date.**

-In response to COVID-19, the following recommendations are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of ourselves, our neighbors, and our loved ones.

-* If you are not vaccinated, get vaccinated.
-Vaccines are readily available and have been demonstrated to be safe and effective against the COVID-19 virus.
-Visit one.uf for screening / testing and vaccination opportunities.
-* If you are sick, stay home.
-Please call your primary care provider if you are ill and need immediate care or the UF Student Health Care Center at 352-392-1161 to be evaluated.
-* Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.

 ## Students Requiring Accommodations